xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutors/git-submodules.md

 ```

 This is the resulting archive.
 It might contain the commit hash if the submodule
-is pointing to a untagged commit.
+is pointing to an untagged commit.

 You can now proceed with [adding distfiles](#add-distfiles).

 ### Using git
-Go tho the root of the repository and get a git link.
+Go to the root of the repository and get a git link.
 On GitHub, you can simply
 append `.git` to the URL to get a HTTPS link for cloning the repo.
 You can also
 use the green "Code" button.
 Other hosting services might require a different
 process to get the git link.